 About half of the film is taken up by stock footage of WWII and military training videos.
 This creates a noisy, disjointed film where most of the time you don’t follow any of the protagonists but rather faceless soldiers, airplanes, paratroopers, and explosions.
 Most of the “enemy” soldiers carry US uniforms – the film explains this by way of confusion tactics, but of course the real reason is that this way stock footage of US soldiers can be used to represent an invading army.
 The communists are portrayed as alcoholic, mindless, brutish rapists and all speak with a wide variety of faux accents, ranging from vaguely Slavic to vaguely Teutonic to Hispanic or Asian.
 The conversations of the communists seem ripped straight from a Mel Brooks movie.
 The conversation of the protagonists fares no better.

 The effects are not too bad – the physical ones are gory for their time, there’s a few obvious dummies involved as well, and the visual ones are about as good as they get in a low-budget production in the fifties.
 The man behind the visual effects is sci-fi cult legend Jack Rabin, who had cut his teeth on films like Rocketship X-M (1951, review) and Flight to Mars (1951, review) – see the reviews for the latter for more on Rabin.
 Veteran W. Donn Hayes is listed as ”supervising editor”, and one could imagine that Rabin helped out with the cross-fades, overlays and the rapid editing of the stock footage, creating a visually energetic, albeit incohesive and ultimately pointless barrage of war and destruction.
 The cinematography is handled by John L. Russell, the cinematographer responsible for the iconic work in Alfred Hitchcock’s Psycho, that one film that he created an entire legacy on.
-Hitchcock called him the greatest cinematographer in the world, although basically all the rest of his catalogue consists of B movies, including Rocketship X-M, The Beast from 20,000 Fathoms (1953), Tobor the Great (1954), The Atomic Kid (1954) and Indestructible Man (1956).
+Hitchcock called him the greatest cinematographer in the world, although basically all the rest of his catalogue consists of B movies, including Rocketship X-M, The Beast from 20,000 Fathoms (1953, review), Tobor the Great (1954, review), The Atomic Kid (1954) and Indestructible Man (1956).